-Interpersonal Meditation (IPM) was the subject of an experiential class I ran in Los Angeles in 2005 (and subsequently of a study group I organized in Boulder in 2009).
-Consisting of a series of eye contact exercises, IPM can serve as a powerful way to diminish interpersonal blocks, deepen social consciousness and connection, and create group cohesion.
+Interpersonal Meditation (IPM) was the subject of an experimental workshop I ran in Los Angeles in 2005 (and subsequently of a working group I organized in Boulder in 2009).
+Consisting of a series of eye contact exercises, I found IPM to be a powerful way to diminish interpersonal blocks, deepen social consciousness and connection, and create group cohesion.

-If you're so inclined, I hope you'll try some of the exercises with friends, loved ones, an experimental group, or, if you are a therapist, clients.
+If you're so inclined, I hope you'll try some of the exercises with friends, loved ones, an experimental group, or, if you are a therapist, clients (as appropriate).

 I particularly recommend experimenting with Verbal IPM and Moving IPM.

 (Also see my research proposal regarding sustained eye contact as a hypothetical treatment for social anxiety.
 And for those interested in the use of eye contact in therapy, note that Stan Tatkin, Diana Fosha, and Systems-Centered Therapy all, I've been told, make at least some use of conscious eye contact in therapy settings.
 See too, this study on "impaired fixation to eyes" in children diagnosed with bipolar disorder.)